Croton is native to the islands of the Pacific Ocean.

 The best place to set up your croton is near a window that lets a lot of light through, but isn’t in direct sunlight.

-The more light a croton receives, the nicer its foliage. - Absolutely avoid setting it near heat sources such as radiators, because moisture is what this tropical plant most needs.
+Absolutely avoid setting it near heat sources such as radiators, because moisture is what this tropical plant most needs.

 Regular but moderate watering is called for.

-All year long and especially during summer, spray the leaves to recreate the moisture levels of its natural habitat.
+All year long and especially during summer, spray leaves to recreate the moisture levels of its natural habitat.

 In spring and summer